sobee07/MentalHealthAnalysis/README.md

 Below are the steps performed :

-Data Collection from research team
+-Data Collection from research team
-Data Cleansing
+-Data Cleansing
-Data exploration and EDA using matplotlib and seaborn Conducted statistical testing and tested hypothesis  using t-test and chi-square Trained a machine learning model to predicted total depression score of a university student as a regression problem Trained a separate machine learning model to predict suicide ideation as a classification problem
+-Data exploration and EDA using matplotlib and seaborn -Conducted statistical testing and tested hypothesis  using t-test and chi-square -Trained a machine learning model to predicted total depression score of a university student as a regression problem -Trained a separate machine learning model to predict suicide ideation as a classification problem